XavTo/Polymarket-Copy-Trading-Bot/README.md

 **🚀 Version 2 Available:** An advanced version with **RTDS (Real-Time Data Stream)** monitoring is now available as a private repository. <br />
 Version 2 features the fastest trade detection method with near-instantaneous trade replication, lower latency, and reduced API load.
 Copy trading works excellently in the advanced version.
+This version has more advanced features than version 1 and is a truly profitable tool.

 <img width="680" height="313" alt="image (19)" src="https://github.com/user-attachments/assets/d868f9f2-a1dd-4bfe-a76e-d8cbdfbd8497" />